rambo/I2C/README.md

 ### I2c.timeOut(timeOut)
 <dl>
 <dt>Description:</dt>
 <dd> Allows the user to program a time out limit to prevent and recover from I2C bus lockups.
-I2C bus lockups have a tendency to freeze a program which typically requires a power cycle to restart your progrm.
+I2C bus lockups have a tendency to freeze a program which typically requires a power cycle to restart your program.
 This allows the user to define a time out in which the I2C will release itself and reinitialize and continue on with the next function.
 Setting the value to zero will disable the function.
 On a side note, be careful with setting too low a value because some devices support clock stretching which can increase the time before an acknowledgement is sent which could be misconstrued as a lockup.

 If a lock up occurs the returned parameters from Read and/or Writes will contain a 1.</dd>